- Budget Feedback Form: Submit your questions, suggestions and comments online.

 How is the Superintendent's Recommended Budget drafted?

 Budget preparation begins in the fall.
-In October, NNPS departments are asked to consider their needs thoroughly and submit their FY 2016 budget requests to the Budget Office by mid-November.
+In October, NNPS departments are asked to consider their needs thoroughly and submit their budget requests to the Budget Office by mid-November.

-In January, the budget committee begins the discussion of the development of the 2015-2016 budget.
-While keeping the real bottom line in the forefront (the education of NNPS students), the committee receives regular updates on state and local funding, reviews suggestions from employees through the web site and other correspondence, and discusses various measures to reduce spending.
+In January, the Budget Office begins the discussion of the development of the budget.
+While keeping the real bottom line in the forefront (the education of NNPS students), the office receives regular updates on state and local funding and discusses various measures to reduce spending.

-In January, each department’s budget is presented to the committee.
-Once all budgets are presented, the Budget Office will compile all of the funding requests to develop the Superintendent's FY 2016 budget.
-This budget becomes the Superintendent's Recommended Budget and will be presented to the School Board during its meeting on February 17.
+In January, each department meets with the Budget Office staff to review their budget requests and discuss ways to reduce spending.
+Once all department budgets are reviewed, the Budget Office compiles all of the funding requests to develop the Superintendent's budget.
+This budget becomes the Superintendent's Recommended Budget and is presented to the School Board during its meeting in late February.

-The Proposed Budget will be based on the General Assembly’s proposed budget and the Newport News City Manager’s proposed local contribution.
-In developing the FY 2016 budget, the committee will approach the work with one goal in mind: continuing our commitment to the education of our students by advancing our benchmarks for our schools, while maintaining the financial stability of the organization.
+In developing the budget, the Superintendent and his staff approach the work with one goal in mind: continuing our commitment to the education of our students by advancing our benchmarks for our schools, while maintaining the financial stability of the organization.